osrf/gazebo_tutorials/drcsim_robotiq_hand/tutorial.md

 If the initial hand configuration does not match your robot's configuration, you can edit the file [`atlas_robotiq_hands.urdf.xacro`](https://bitbucket.org/osrf/drcsim/src/default/atlas_description/robots/atlas_robotiq_hands.urdf.xacro).
-Note that there are alternative versions of this file for Atlas V3 and Atlas V4.
+Note that there are different versions of this file for Atlas V3 and Atlas V4.

-Once your configuration is correct you can look for ROS nodes controlling Robotiq hands by typing:
+Once your configuration is correct you can look for ROS nodes controlling the Robotiq hands by typing:

 ~~~
 rostopic list | grep hand
 ~~~

-In particular, note the Robotiq hand messages:
+Note the Robotiq hand messages:

 %%%
 /left_hand/command